Joocheol2018/python-training/chapter1.md

 xp: 100
 skills: 2
 ```
-Just as any other programming languages, the addition, subtraction, multiplication, and division operators can be used with numbers
+Just as any other programming languages, the addition, subtraction, multiplication, and division operators can be used with numbers.

+Try to predict what the answer will be.
+Does python follow order of operations?

 `@instructions`